PRO2022-Heig/heigvd-pro-01/documentation/process/quality-control.md

 ### Changelog

-When creating a merge request, the changes must be spcecified in the [changelog.md]() file.
+When creating a merge request, the changes must be spcecified in the [changelog.md](changelog.md) file.

-***TODO: add link to the changelog file***

 In the file, the developper must add a lign at the begening of the file.
-The line must contain the date and a little description.
-The description describe the feature and if it's a fix or a new feature.
+The line must contain the date and the commit message of the last changes.

+The file contains an example of a chage.

 ### Uint tests